The Scare Interview

 For some bands breaking London as an unknown entity from another country can ultimately be an uphill battle with little ground won, and with the cost of living in England being so high, it’s not a venture that can last indefinitely.
 Success and notoriety are not mutually exclusive, and the future of any band seeking admittance in the UK market relies on more than a few column inches and some sympathetic radio play.

 Mentioning this to Wade, he sighs audibly and gives me a weary look that says more than it needs to.
 “Breaking London wasn’t a waste of time because playing music is never a waste of time.
 We never really broke into London and, right back at us they never invited us in.
 We purposely didn’t go straight to the big smoke for a few reasons.
 We knew and read about the fact that anywhere outside Australia is over-saturated with bands.
 Fucking bands everywhere.
 Awful bands.
 Serious bands.
 Semi-serious bands.
 Bands that come and go.
 We felt that staying away from major cities and scenes we could forge our own thing.
 We perpetually do this with almost everything.
-Some would say it’s pre-emptive self defence and they may be onto something.
+Some would say it’s pre-emptive self defense and they may be onto something.
 We’ve always had to defend ourselves and back ourselves a hundred percent so staying away from London and trying to break off a piece there just wasn’t our idea of how we wanted to start, and essentially, we knew that moving to England was starting again.”

 Having been paid to record some demos in a studio in France for future record company consumption, it was inevitable for The Scare to be courted by prospective homes with the promise of what could lie ahead if they were willing to compromise on their sound and their approach, something that you’d probably expect from the fame hungry English acts, but less so from a group of stubborn, principled Australians.
 “We had a few lunches and meetings, you know the stories you’ve heard over the years from countless other hopefuls about extravagant lunches and business shit talk. ”